 Do your best to find the answers to these questions.
 Use these questions to help answer the broader question: Is this source appropriate to use for the research that I am conducting?

 Evaluating sources is an ongoing activity you will do throughout your research, and it includes evaluation of your own search process.
 As you search, pay attention to the keywords and phrases you are using.
 Are you looking for information that will only confirm what you already suspect?
-Or are you looking for possibly contradictory or opposing information as well?
-Do you have any 'go-to' sources that you use to find information?
+Or are you open to finding possibly contradictory or opposing information as well?
+Are you looking in the same place for all your sources?
 Or are you using a variety of search tools and looking for different points of view?